Negotiation Idioms

 - near a deadline, with little time remaining

-They were down to the wire but the two sides finally agreed to a new contract.
+They went down to the wire but the two sides finally agreed to a new contract.

 drag on